About us

 Chronicler

-Peter started his career as the Swedish Television correspondent in the former Soviet Union and in the Middle East before becoming an award winning documentary film producer.
+Peter started his career as the SVT (Swedish Television) correspondent in the former Soviet Union and in the Middle East before becoming an award winning documentary film producer.

 Peter has documented the environmental changes in the coastal region where he has his roots.
 He has witnessed first hand how the sea has become sicker and how fish stocks have plummeted.
-Peter now divides his time between producing documentary films and writing columns.
+Peter now divides his time between producing documentary films and leading the team at Deep Sea Reporter.

 E-mail me